 A gang is defined as any group whose practices include the commission of illegal acts, violation of school rules, establishment of territory or turf, or any action that threatens the safety and welfare of others.
 Students are not permitted to wear gang affiliated "colors," and/or clothing, use hand signs, graffiti gestures or acts which are intended to harass, threaten, or intimidate.
 Gang activity is prohibited and will be reported to the local police.
-(EMIS Code 18)
+(EMIS Code 18).

-Consequence: 1-10 days OSS, possible police report filed
+Consequences: Administrative Discretion (possible 1-10 days OSS)

-RULE 21: GENERAL MISCONDUCT
+RULE 21: GENERAL MISCONDUCT.

-Any conduct not specifically set forth herein which disrupts or interferes with the good order, discipline, operation, academic (i.e. copying, cheating, etc.), or educational (i.e. excessive tardiness) process taking place in school, or which possesses a threat to the safety of persons or property is a violation of the code of conduct.
-(EMIS Code 1: Tardiness/Code 18: Cheating)
+Any conduct not specifically set forth herein which disrupts or interferes with the good order, discipline, operation, academic, or educational process (Examples include copying, cheating, excessive tardiness, etc.) taking place in school, or which possesses a threat to the safety of persons or property is a violation of the code of conduct.
+(EMIS Code 1: Tardiness/Code 18: Cheating).